-The Paris riots are an example of growing risk globally
+The Paris riots are an example of growing global risk

 The recent riots in Paris may have come as a surprise for some, but for others the social protests are growing sign of risk, writes Dr Sadaf Lakhani.